intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 cases and often are the origin of features and capabilities that can be of benefit to existing users.

-These problems also reduce the ability of established implementations to change.
-The accumulation of interoperability mitigations can be difficult to maintain, or even recognize in software.
+The need to work around interoperability problems also reduce the ability of established implementations to change.
+For instance, an accumulation of mitigations for interoperability issues makes implementations more difficult to maintain.

-# Recognizing the Need for Protocol Maintenance
+# An Alternative Conclusion

-Postel's maxim is specifically valuable if the specification of a protocol is intended to remain unchanged for an extended period of time.
-Indeed, in the face of divergent interpretations of an immutable specification, the only hope for an implementation to remain widely interoperable is to be tolerant of differences in interpretation and occasional outright implementation errors.
+The robustness principle is best suited to safeguarding against flaws in a specification that is intended to remain unchanged for an extended period of time.
+Indeed, in the face of divergent interpretations of an immutable specification, the only hope for an implementation to remain interoperable is to be tolerant of differences in interpretation and occasional outright implementation errors.

 From this perspective, application of Postel's advice to the implementation of a protocol specification that does not change is logical, even necessary.
 But